From ANN to BNN: Inferring Reionization Parameters using Uncertainty-aware Emulators of 21-cm Summaries: Acknowledgments

 \section{Acknowledgments}

 YM acknowledges the financial support by the Department of Science and Technology, Government of India, through the INSPIRE Fellowship.
 SM would like to thank the Science and Engineering Research Board (SERB) and the Department of Science and Technology (DST), Government of India, for financial support through Core Research Grant No. CRG/2021/004025 titled “Observing the Cosmic Dawn in Multicolour using Next Generation Telescopes”.
 LN acknowledges the financial support by the Department of Science and Technology, Government of India, through the INSPIRE Fellowship.
 CSM would like to acknowledge financial support from the Council of Scientific and Industrial Research (CSIR) via a CSIR-SRF Fellowship (Grant No. 09/1022(0080)/2019-EMR-I) and from the ARCO Prize Fellowship.
+AKS is supported by the National Science Foundation (grant no. 2206602).
+SD acknowledges the Cambridge Trust and Isaac Newton Studentship for funding his PhD.